This article was last updated Aug. 24, 2023.

-It seems natural to slow down later in life.
-But as you grow older, staying active becomes more important than ever.
-Yet for many people, it's hard to find the time and the motivation.
+It may seem natural to slow down later in life, but as you grow older staying active becomes more important than ever.
+Yet for many, it's hard to find the time and the motivation to do so.
 It may feel like you're too out of shape to join a gym, or even go for a walk.
-It can feel intimidating to get started and even harder to continue.
+You may can feel intimidated about getting started on or continuing your fitness journey.

-This is true even for people with medical conditions such as arthritis, heart disease, obesity and high blood pressure.
-If you’re uncertain about your health status, have a chronic condition or health problem, or pain or discomfort that keeps you from being active, check with your doctor before starting an exercise program.
+This is true even for those with medical conditions such as arthritis, heart disease, obesity and high blood pressure.
+If you’re uncertain about your health status, have a chronic condition or health problem or pain or discomfort that keeps you from being active, check with your doctor before starting an exercise program.

 Being physically active won’t solve all your health problems, but regular movement does reap big rewards for people of all ages.
 If you keep moving, you’ll feel better mentally, emotionally and physically.

 Regular physical activity is one of the most important things you can do for your health, providing immediate and long-term health benefits.
 It lowers blood pressure, reduces the risk of disease External Site, eases stress, helps manage weight, improves brain health, strengthens bones and muscles, improves mobility and increases your ability to do everyday activities External Site.

 In other words, exercise adds years to your life, and life to your years.
 The best part is it doesn’t have to be strenuous (or sweaty) to help you live longer.
 Adults who do any amount of moderate-to-vigorous physical activity gain some health benefits.

 Nearing age 65?